dvalenciar/ReinforceUI-Studio/README.md

 When the training process is complete, ReinforceUI Studio will automatically save all you need.
 We will save the models, log training data, and evaluate your model’s performance and provide a final video with the model's performance.

+Check out our [video tutorial](https://www.youtube.com/watch?v=olaspgr3vlM), where we show you how ReinforceUI Studio works

 ## Limitations of ReinforceUI Studio.
 ReinforceUI Studio is designed to simplify the training and monitoring of RL models, but for environments and algorithms for **CONTINUOUS ACTION SPACE** only.
 Which this means?
-So it is not suitable for  environments such as Atari games or discrete control tasks and algorithms like DQN.
+So, it is not suitable for  environments such as Atari games or discrete control tasks and algorithms like DQN.

-Why we have this limitation?
+Why do we have this limitation?
 Because these days robotics and many other real-world applications are using continuous action space environments and algorithms.
-So we keep our focus on this area.
+So, we keep our focus on this area.

 ## Contributing to ReinforceUI Studio
 We welcome contributions to ReinforceUI Studio!
 Whether it’s bug fixes, feature suggestions, or documentation improvements, your input is valuable.
 Here’s how you can get involved: